gbif/hp-swissnatcoll/en/data/threeDmodels.md

 ## Specimen Details

-Below are the details of the currently selected specimen:
+Below are the details of the currently selected specimen (⚠️currently displayed as an example, these are not the corresponding data⚠️):

 - **Scientific Name:** <span id="scientificName"></span>
 - **Catalog Number:** <span id="catalogNumber"></span>